tlswg/tls13-spec/draft-ietf-tls-tls13.md

 -  If PSK and (EC)DH are being used together, then the server will:

-    --  sends a "pre_shared_key" extension to indicate the selected key;
+    --  send a "pre_shared_key" extension to indicate the selected key;

     --  provide a "key_share" extension; and